 That He has done this.

 i.
 This reminds us that one day Jesus will reign over all nations.
 It would be unthinkable otherwise.
-“Is Christ, the great King, satisfied to settle down in a corner of the world as ruler over one scanty province?
-Think ye that he doth not expect to divide the spoil with the strong when the nations shall flock unto him, and their kings shall bow down before him?
-Brethren, the present state of affairs does nor satisfy us, and since our Lord’s heart is larger than ours, it surely does not satisfy him.”
+“Is Christ, the great King, satisfied to settle down in a corner of the world as ruler over one scanty province?”
 (Spurgeon)

 ii.
 “Our new-born nature craves for the spread of the Redeemer’s kingdom, and prays for it instinctively.”
 (Spurgeon)

 i.
-It is of note that though all honor the LORD, they honor Him in different ways.
+It is of note that though all honor the Lord, they honor Him in different ways.
 The prosperous of the earth enjoy a fellowship meal and worship God.
-In contrast, those who go down to the dust simply bow before the LORD in humbled reverence.
+In contrast, those who go down to the dust simply bow before the Lord in humble reverence.

 ii.
 This has much the same idea as the later passage of the Apostle Paul, when he wrote: that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father (Philippians 2:10-11).